In our technology driven world there’s never been more ways to make money as a teen. Not only that, the earning potential has skyrocketed.

 For teens unable to get a job in a competitive field, freelancing is a smart way to gather initial experience.
 Earnings range from $5-$50/hr depending on the field.

-The best platforms to get started are Upwork, Fivrr, SimplyHired, and PeoplePerHour.
+The best platforms to get started are Upwork, Fiverr, SimplyHired, and PeoplePerHour.
+If you can’t decide between Upwork vs Fiverr, we recommend testing both.

 30. Rent Your Car